-- I. Answer any Eight questions briefly; each question carries 2 marks - 1.
-Briefly explain the types gymnosperms based on stomata? - 2.
+- 1. Briefly explain the types gymnosperms based on stomata? - 2.
 What are the 'fern' characters of the gymnosperm leaves? - 3.
 What are corralloid roots? - 4.
 Briefly explain methods of age determination of plant fossils? - 5.
 Define the term 'demes'. - 6.
 Write briefly about the salient features of Bennettitiales - 7.
 What are palaeoendemics?
 Give two examples of palaeoendemics - 8.
 Define multiple niche polymorphism - 9.
 What is founder effect? - 10.
 Explain the following; a) nannofossils b) ichnofossils - 11.
-What - 12.
-How
+What is transfusion tissue? - 12.
+Write a short note on the features of Progymnospermopsida.